Ada-Developers-Academy/core-unit-2/more-flask-queries/query-params.md

 https://my-beautiful.site/search?name=Hand-crafted exclusive: finest tote bag!
 ```

-However, some characters aren't handled very well in URLs, such as spaces, colons, commas, and so on.
-These characters need to be encoded into a valid URL format, which replaces them.
+However, some characters, like spaces, colons `:`, or commas `,`, aren't valid in URLs.
+Other characters, like question marks `?`, equal signs `=`, or ampersands `&`, can be used in URLs, but have special meanings.
+If we want to use any of these characters as data in our URL, we need to encode them using a process called _URL encoding_, which replaces the invalid characters with valid character combinations.

 ```
 https://my-beautiful.site/search?name=Hand-crafted%20exclusive%3A%20finest%20tote%20bag%21